 Floors including sub-floors

-Repair category 1
+Repair category 2

-Notes Sections of flooring are loose/uneven.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes There is a leak below the en suite radiator.
+The possibility of concealed defects exists.
+The seller has advised that this is to be repaired prior to sale.It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes The banister at the first floor hallway may not meet current Building Standards.
+Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

 Chimney breasts and fireplaces

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.